-5.2.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.2.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would result in long-term, minor, beneficial benefits to the local topography and soils, as lands purchased by the federal government would remove the potential for the construction of retaining walls, etc., and lands would be allowed to revegetate, thus reducing the erosion potential.
+The acquisition of fee title from willing sellers would result in long-term, minor, beneficial benefits to the local topography and soils, as lands purchased by the federal government would remove the potential for the construction of retaining walls, etc., and lands would be allowed to revegetate, thus reducing the erosion potential.
+The acquisition of occasional flowage easements would likely result in impacts similar to the No Action Alternative (with the exception of development activities).
 There would be no impact to geology.